 Bekah is our first home grown career missionary.
-Bekah is now serving in the rural mountain villages of Lesotho, a small country the size of NH, completely surrounded by South Africa.
+Bekah has served in the rural mountain villages of Lesotho, a small country surrounded by South Africa.
+To learn about African Inland Missions click here.
+She is currently in training for a new adventure.
+More

 Tom Johnson - Evangelical Church of Niger